antrea-io/antrea/docs/cookbooks/multus/README.md

 For the sake of this guide, we will use macvlan in "bridge" mode, which supports the creation of multiple subinterfaces on one parent interface, and connects them all using a bridge.
-For more information on the different macvlan modes, you can refer to this [blog post](https://hicu.be/bridge-vs-macvlan).
 Macvlan in "bridge" mode requires the network to be able to handle "promiscuous mode", as the same physical interface / virtual adapter ends up being assigned multiple MAC addresses.
 When using a virtual network for the Nodes, some configuration changes are usually required, which depend on the virtualization technology.
-For
-example:
+For example:

 * when using VirtualBox and [Internal Networking](https://www.virtualbox.org/manual/ch06.html#network_internal), set